Assistive technology to improve accessibility in education

 Teachers can use it to make class handouts and educational material accessible to students who are visually impaired.
 Schools can convert older documents into accessible formats, with text and audio settings that meet their students' accessibility needs.

 EasyConverter Express enables school staff to convert and save any Word document into accessible formats, including braille, large print and mp3.

 Discover and learn more about new assistive technology - at a time that suits your workload - with Dolphin Webinars.

 All our webinars are free and they give you the opportunity to gain knowledge and practical advice from the accessibility experts at Dolphin, along with our valued partners such as RNIB Bookshare and CELA.

 These short online sessions explore how new features of Dolphin software help improve accessibility to education for your students with visual impairments or neurodiverse conditions such as dyslexia.

-Visit our full webinar calendar to find a webinar and register your interest.
+Visit the calendar to find a webinar and register your interest.